12-Hour Texas Massage CEU Renewal Package$40

 Texas Massage Licensing FAQ

 I am moving to Texas.
-How do I apply for a license?
+How do I begin the process?

-Texas has a page for out-of-state licensees looking to get licensed in Texas.
+The Texas Massage Board on the TDLR website has a page for out-of-state licensees looking to get licensed in Texas.
+It is the next-best-place to continue your licensing journey after you leave this website.

 What are the requirements to get a license?